Updated June 14, 2023

 - Test outgoing links from all pages

-- Test internal links that jump up or down the same page
+- Internal links testing that jump up or down the same page

 - Test links for sending emails to the admin or other users